-- You can proceed with this less than ideal balance, fully aware of the situation and doing your best.
+- You can proceed with this less than ideal balance, understanding and accepting the increased risk of rejection inherent in it it .

-- You can research more programs: Look again at some you previously rejected and/or broaden your scope; maybe consider other geographic regions or part-time programs.
+- You can research more programs: Re-examine some you previously rejected and/or broaden your scope; maybe consider other geographic regions or part-time programs.

 Especially if you are applying to numerous programs, consider balance within categories as well, and try to widen your scope of programs.
 Say you’re a consultant.
-The majority of consultants will gravitate to the known consulting programs (e.g., Kellogg); but you’ll stand out more in programs renowned for other areas (e.g., Chicago Booth).
+The majority of consultants will gravitate to the known consulting programs, but you’ll stand out more in programs renowned for other areas, e.g. finance, which may well be great for consulting as well.
 This balance within categories is especially helpful because the vicissitudes of the upcoming admissions season are still unknown.
 If a flood of consultants apply, your breadth of programs will be all the more important.

 Now you should have your list of MBA programs.
 Or, I should say, your preliminary list.
-Since you continue to learn as you go through the application process, it’s quite possible that you will modify this list.
-This list should be firm but not rigid; you shouldn’t veer from it on a whim (otherwise, what would have been the point of all of this work?), but you should be open to change for a solid reason that engages your initial assumptions or preferences.
+Since you continue to learn as you undertake the application process, it’s quite possible that you will modify this list.
+This list should be firm but not rigid; don’t veer from it on a whim (otherwise, what’s the point of all of that work?), but be open to something meaningful that changes your initial assumptions or preferences.

 Two examples of how to choose which MBA programs to apply to

-Let’s get practical.
 How can all of this information be practically applied?
-Here are two examples that illustrate how this school selection process works.
+Here are two hypothetical, representative examples that illustrate how this school selection process works.